amoolagundla/DotNetRuleEngine/README.md

 ```

 ##### Constraint #####
-If Constraint property evaluated to false condition, Invoke method will not be executed.
-Setting it inside the Invoke method will be ignored.
+If Constraint property evaluated to false, Invoke method will not be executed. *Must be set before Invoke method executed.*

 ###### Example ######
 ```csharp